-This page is part of the US Core (v6.1.0: STU6 Update) based on FHIR R4.
+This page is part of the US Core (v7.0.0: STU7) based on FHIR (HL7® FHIR® Standard) R4.
 This is the current published version.
 For a full list of available versions, see the Directory of published versions.
 Page versions: STU6.1 STU6

 Clinicians use various terms such as assessments, scales, surveys, and screenings to describe the tools and processes to collect health-related information for assessing a patient’s health-related matter.
-On this page, the term Screening and Assessments refer to recording responses and capturing assertions/determinations resulting from this process and these tools.
+US Cores uses the term Screening and Assessments for recording responses and capturing assertions/determinations resulting from this process and these tools.
 This page documents how Screening and Assessments are used to identify various problems or health concerns and how US Core Profiles record Screenings and Assessments ranging from simple observations to complex structured evaluations.

 However, implementers SHOULD consider more constrained, domain-specific profiles derived from the US Core Profiles to meet the needs of their respective use cases.